 Outside, vertical slats replaced horizontal ones in the grille and the nameplate was moved to the side rear of the car.
 Also new in the 1970 Grand Prix were standard power front brakes.
 The bench seat returned as an option, but as part of a package that forced you to get automatic transmission and a steering wheel-mounted shifter.
 While bucket seat models featured the shifter and glove box in the center floor console, the glove box in bench models was now in the dashboard.

-Talk about the 1970 Pontiac Grand Prix
+What's your take on the 1970 Pontiac Grand Prix?

 Pontiac Grand Prix Questions

 where all 400 cubic inch motors installed in 69/70 grand prixs the 350 hp one and also its a rust free calif car with 43000 miles and all papers is it worth 11000 thanks